Curaçao: Since the dissolution of the Netherlands Antilles

 The dissolution of the Netherlands Antilles came into effect on 10 October 2010.
 Curaçao became a country within the Kingdom of the Netherlands, with the kingdom retaining responsibility for defence and foreign policy.
 The kingdom was also tasked with overseeing the island's finances under a debt-relief arrangement agreed upon between the two.
 Curaçao's first prime minister was Gerrit Schotte.
 He was succeeded in 2012 by Stanley Betrian, ad interim.
 After the 2012 elections, Daniel Hodge became the third prime minister on 31 December 2012.
 He led a demissionary cabinet until 7 June 2013, when a new cabinet under the leadership of Ivar Asjes was sworn in.

 Although Curaçao is autonomous, the Netherlands has intervened in its affairs to ensure that parliamentary elections are held and to assist in finalizing accurate budgets.
 In July 2017, Curaçaoan Prime Minister Eugene Rhuggenaath said he wanted Curaçao to take full responsibility over its affairs, but asked for more cooperation and assistance from the Netherlands, with suggestions for more innovative approaches to help Curaçao succeed and increase its standard of living.
 The Dutch government reminded the Curaçaoan government that it had provided assistance with oil refinery negotiations with the Chinese "on numerous occasions".

 The 2020 COVID-19 pandemic resulted in austerity measures.
 Curaçao had to impose spending cuts to qualify for additional aid from the Netherlands.
 As part of the austerity package, the Government of Curaçao announced a 12.5% cut in benefits for civil servants.
 On 24 June 2020, a group of civil servants, together with waste collectors from Selikor, marched to Fort Amsterdam and demanded to speak with Rhuggenaath.
 The demonstration turned into a riot, and police cleared the square in front of Fort Amsterdam with tear gas.
 The city centre of Willemstad was later looted.
 48 people were arrested, the city districts of Punda and Otrobanda were placed under lockdown for the night, and a general curfew was declared from 20:30 to 06:00.

+Curaçao made its debut at the 2026 FIFA World Cup.
+It remains the smallest nation by both population and area to ever reach the football tournament.